Dementia education for Care Partners

 - Contact our Service Access Team (289) 632-2273 ext 307.

 Resources from iGeriCare

 iGeriCare provides direct access to educational materials about dementia and is a great resource for newly diagnosed patients with dementia or mild cognitive disorder, their families, caregivers and health care providers.
 Developed by experts in geriatrics and mental health at McMaster University, the iGericare website is maintained by McMaster University’s Division of eLearning Innovation in the Faculty of Health Sciences.
 If you're interested in booking an information session for your group or organization, don't hesitate to get in touch.

 Public education commitment

 It goes without saying that Alzheimer's and related dementias affect not only those diagnosed, but also profoundly impact families, friends, neighbours and entire communities.
 As the incidence of these conditions continues to increase, so does the public need for accurate information about disease progression, caregiving strategies and available community supports.
-Reduction of risk factors and preventative education are key components in addressing how the Rising Tide will impact the future of our health care system, our public economy and our society as a whole.
+Reduction of risk factors and preventative education are key components in addressing how increasing dementia diagnoses will impact the future of our health care system, our public economy and our society as a whole.